 Birth-to-Kindergarten survival ratios are one of the key factors in enrollment and projecting future enrollment.
 The District has consistently had strong ratios above 1 every year since 2002.
-This year's ratio of 1.8667 was the highest ratio the District has seen since 2002.
-With more kids being enrolled than are born, the District has seen Kindergarten enrollment trending up over the past 20 years despite the lower average birth classes.
+This year's ratio of 1.3492 has been one of the lower ratios that the district has had, but enrollment remained at a consistent number of students.
+More kindergarten students are enrolling than were born in the District five years prior, which could indicate more families with young children are moving into the District.